You want smart political talk without the meltdowns?

 It doesn't feel like a stretch to me.

-trust me I'm not I I am a trust but verified guy.
+And trust me, I am a trust but verify guy.

 Yes, I will interview the people that are around him.

-I actually, thanks to a connection, there is a New Yorker, a guy with the thickest New York axis, the coolest guy ever, lives there, very close with the crown prince, has one of the biggest jobs to build out the entire country into what will be the biggest resort-style uphide
+I actually, thanks to a connection, there is a New Yorker, a guy with the thickest New York access, the coolest guy ever, lives there, very close with the crown prince, has one of the biggest jobs to build out,

-high end everything to attract tourism kind of like what they've done in Dubai in the UAE and I can tell you that you know the fact that Saudi Arabia is pledging a trillion dollars in investment in the U.S. the UAE a trillion five in investment in the U.S. Uh shows me a lot about about what they think of us and wanting to to be here and do business here.
+And I can tell you that, you know, the fact that Saudi Arabia is pledging a trillion dollars in investment in the U.S., the UAE a trillion five in investment in the U.S., shows me a lot about what they think of us and wanting to be here and do business here.

-And trust me it's it's a lot a lot of people want to do business here.
+And trust me, a lot of people want to do business here.

-I mean the most amazing thing I think that is underreported is the threat of terrorists by President Trump that got everybody so worked up and Wall Street so skittish resulted in eight trillion dollars in committed investments in the next four years in manufacturing which is also good for national security also great for job creation but if we're gonna start building our own cars here and and uh not outsource pharmaceuticals,
+I mean, the most amazing thing I think that is underreported is the threat of terrorists by President Trump that got everybody so worked up and Wall Street so skittish resulted in $8 trillion in committed investments in the next four years in manufacturing, which is also good for national security, also great for job creation.

-Uh I I'm we're getting ahead of the game and but and also getting on a hold of rare earth minerals.
+We're getting ahead of the game and also getting a hold of rare earth minerals.

 We have plenty of them.

-Uh, there was a New York Post article today about how the White House Tech Czar wants the U.S. to continue to lead in AI use and development.
+There was a New York Post article today about how the White House tech czar wants the U.S. to continue to lead in AI use and development.

 You don't have to get the year plan.